What to do in Jindabyne this Summer

 All anglers are required to have Fishing Licenses if they intend to fish in the streams, lakes or rivers in the Snowy Mountains.
 The licenses are available at Jindabyne Sports.

-Jindabyne Mountain Biking
+Mountain Biking

 Some of the highlights of this unique biking experience include a pump track, a new jump park, several cross-country trails, a flow/gravity trail and a lift-serviced downhill track.
 There are professional teams which give you tips, lessons, tours and advise you on the appropriate gear for biking.
 They also hold workshops to guide bikers.
-If you want to tour the tracks as a group, you can organize yourself and hire an instructor who will help you develop the necessary skills required to ride the biking terrain in Jindabyne.
+If you want to tour the tracks as a group, you can organize yourself and hire an instructor who will help you develop the necessary skills required to ride the biking terrain in Thredbo or Jindabyne.
 If you are a group, you have plenty of sessions to choose from.
 These sessions include pedal clinics, excursions, pro-rider clinics, private tours or lessons, downhill clinics, corporate team building clinics or all-mountain tours, among others.

 Walking

-Some of the trails in Jindabyne include Mt Kosciuszko Summit Walk, Riverside-Golf Course Walk, Meadows Nature Track, Alpine Lakes Walk, Bridle Trail Loop, Pipeline Path, Merritts Nature Track, Merritts Traverse, Main Range Walk, Jindabyne River Track and Dead Horse Gap.
+Some of the trails in Thredbo include Mt Kosciuszko Summit Walk, Riverside-Golf Course Walk, Meadows Nature Track, Alpine Lakes Walk, Bridle Trail Loop, Pipeline Path, Merritts Nature Track, Merritts Traverse, Main Range Walk, Jindabyne River Track and Dead Horse Gap.
 Each of these trails has a different rating (Easiest, Moderate or Strenuous) and it may take you between 1-10 hours to complete, depending on the rating and length of trail.

 The Summit Walk takes you to Mt Kosciuszko, the highest peak in Australia at 2228 meters above sea level.
 During the walk, you will explore the head waters of Snowy River, wonderful 360 degree views of the area and unique animals and plants.
 The Summit Walk is 13kms long and it can take about 5hours.
 You should carry water and lunch because they are no refreshments along the trail.